What is the best water saving device? You.

 Scrape dishes instead of rinsing them under running water before loading your dishwasher.
 For heavy cleaning of grills or oven parts pre-soak them overnight.

-Compost kitchen wastes (organic matter) instead of using a sink garbage disposal system.
-Sink garbage disposal systems consume hundreds of litres of water each week to send matter down the drain, and increases the load for the water treatment facilities.
+Compost kitchen waste (organic matter) instead of using a sink garbage disposal system.
+Sink garbage disposal systems consume hundreds of litres of water each week and send organic matter down the drain, which increases the load on water treatment facilities.

 When washing dishes by hand, do not wash or rinse with running water.
 Use tubs or plug the sink.

 Capture excess water in a container while running the tap.
-This water can be used for your plants or pets.
+This water can be used for your plants, pets or cleaning.

 Dishwashers use large volumes of water, about 60 litres of water per load.
 Operate automatic dishwashers at full capacity and/or set the water level for the size of your load.